This post was last checked and updated in August 2025.

 Flooding also has extensive and significant impacts on health including direct effects like skin and gut infections from exposure to contaminated flood water.

-And whilst the immediate and direct impacts of very hot or cold weather and flooding are perhaps the most obvious, we should not forget the longer term or indirect impacts.
+While the immediate and direct impacts of very hot or cold weather and flooding are perhaps the most obvious, we should not forget the longer term or indirect impacts.

-Heat, cold and flooding are linked to mental health problems for instance (in England, most of the health burden associated with flooding is due to the impacts of flooding on mental health and wellbeing, ranging from stress and anxiety to serious long-term impacts).
+Heat, cold and flooding are linked to mental health problems for instance.
+In England, most of the health burden associated with flooding is due to the impacts of flooding on mental health and wellbeing, ranging from stress and anxiety to serious long-term impacts.

-Both cold weather and flooding are linked to respiratory disease from mould and damp.
+and both cold weather and flooding are linked to respiratory disease from mould and damp.

 What’s the impact of our changing climate?

-At the time Dr Mark McCarthy of the Met Office National Climate Information Centre noted that “In a climate unaffected by human-induced climate change, it would be virtually impossible for temperatures in the UK to reach 40°C but climate change is already making UK heatwaves more frequent, intense and long-lasting.”
+At the time Dr Mark McCarthy of the Met Office National Climate Information Centre noted that, 'In a climate unaffected by human-induced climate change, it would be virtually impossible for temperatures in the UK to reach 40°C but climate change is already making UK heatwaves more frequent, intense and long-lasting.'

 In terms of flooding, the third UK Climate Change Risk Assessment in 2021 identified flooding as one of the most important climate change adaptation challenges facing the UK.
 In all future climate change scenarios, direct and indirect flood risks are projected to rise over the course of the 21st century.